VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

 ### Managing User Keys

-To use ip-messaging securely each user needs to have his/her own private key (which might and in general have to be stored locally on a particular iOS device) and a Virgil Card created on the Virgil Keys Service.
+To use IP-messaging securely each user needs to have his/her own private key (which might and in general have to be stored locally on a particular iOS device) and a Virgil Card created in Virgil Keys Service.

 When a user tries to connect to the chat using the example application, it searches for the Virgil Card of this particular user: